BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

 You can register as many handlers to an event as you like.

-For a list of events the server provides, see [here](/en/Scripting/new-lua-scripting#events-1).
+For a list of events the server provides, see [here](#events-1).

 If the event with that name doesn't exist, it's created, and thus RegisterEvent cannot fail.
 This can be used to create custom events.
+See [Custom Events](#custom-events) and [Events](#events) for more.

 Example: